karisigurd4/StereoPhaseNet/README.md

 - **Training and Evaluation**: Comprehensive training loop with data loaders and evaluation metrics.
 - **Inference Pipeline**: Ready-to-use pipeline for applying the trained model to new audio data.

-## Results Summary

-In this project, we developed a deep learning model to address phase correction in stereo audio recordings.
-Using a dataset consisting of 115 audio files, each 30 seconds in length, we trained a transformer-based model to improve phase coherence in stereo audio.

-### Dataset and Training

-- **Dataset**: The dataset comprised 115 stereo audio files, each with a duration of 30 seconds.
-This dataset provided a substantial amount of audio data for training.
-- **Training**: The model was trained over 10 epochs with a batch size of 8.
-During training, we monitored the loss and phase coherence to track the model's performance.

-### Performance

-- **Phase Coherence Improvement**: The trained model demonstrated an improvement in phase coherence of the output audio compared to the input out-of-phase audio.
-On average, we observed a significant increase in phase coherence, indicating the model's ability to learn and correct phase discrepancies.
-- **Loss**: The training loss showed a decreasing trend initially but began to stagnate towards the later epochs, suggesting that the model had reached its capacity to learn from the given dataset.

-### Observations

-While the model succeeded in enhancing phase coherence, the overall audio quality of the output still showed room for improvement.
-Several factors contribute to this:

-- **Dataset Size**: The current dataset, though substantial, might not be sufficient for the model to generalize well across a broader range of audio scenarios.
-Increasing the dataset size with more diverse audio files could provide the model with additional context and help it learn more robust features.
-- **Model Complexity**: The current transformer model, while effective, might need further tuning to capture all the nuances in the audio data.
-Exploring deeper transformer architectures or hybrid models could potentially yield better results.
-- **Training Parameters**: Adjusting hyperparameters, such as learning rate, batch size, and the number of epochs, or incorporating techniques like data augmentation, could also help in improving the model's performance.

-### Conclusion

-The initial results are promising, showing that the transformer model can significantly improve phase coherence in stereo audio.
-However, to achieve high-quality results suitable for professional audio applications, further steps are required.
-Increasing the dataset size, exploring more sophisticated model architectures, and fine-tuning training parameters are potential avenues for future work.
-These enhancements could lead to significant improvements in both phase coherence and overall audio quality.

 ## Getting Started

 Follow the [setup instructions](#StereoPhaseNet-project-setup-instructions) to create the environment and install all necessary dependencies.
 Then, use the provided scripts to preprocess your audio data, train the model, and evaluate its performance.